What if Social Security Stops My Benefits Because I Am a “Fleeing Felon”?

 They will suspend benefits as of the first month you had an outstanding arrest warrant specifically issued for fleeing prosecution or confinement on a felony charge.
 SSA looks back, finds the date you became ineligible, and then notifies you they will end or suspend your benefits as of that date.

 At some point, SSA will ask you to pay back any benefits you got after you became ineligible.
 SSA calls this an overpayment.

 It depends on the benefits affected.
 You must do these things, in order:

 If you do not successfully address the warrant, you will have to work with an overpayment.

 SSA will probably send you an Advance Notice of Suspension.
 Read it carefully.
 It should say:

 when you must exercise your rights

-If the SSA learned about the warrant by a computer match (fugitive felony alerts or paper notes from law enforcement pursuant to formal notification agreement), you will get 35 days' advance notice of the suspension.
-If the SSA learned about the warrant from another source (the newspaper, reports from neighbors or relatives, or law enforcement contacts), you will get fifteen days' advance notice of the suspension.
+If SSA learned about the warrant by a computer match (fugitive felony alerts or paper notes from law enforcement pursuant to formal notification agreement), you will get 35 days' advance notice of the suspension.
+If SSA learned about the warrant from another source (the newspaper, reports from neighbors or relatives, or law enforcement contacts), you will get fifteen days' advance notice of the suspension.

-where the warrant was issued
+where, when (date), and why the warrant was issued

 *Some public defender agencies will help with these cases.